spookylukey/django_custom_user_migration/README.rst

     In the short term, this can be fixed as per this advice: http://stackoverflow.com/a/28560805/182604

-    Long term, after your migrations have been deployed, this can be fixed by squashing the ``accounts`` migrations into a single migration that removes all the additional migrations created from step 5 onwards above.
+    Long term, this can be fixed by squashing the ``accounts`` migrations up to step 12 into a single migration.
+Use the ``squashmigrations`` command to do this, then manually edit it to remove all but the initial ``CreateModel`` operation.
+So the migration created should be the same as accounts ``0001_initial``, but it will have a ``replaces`` attribute that marks it as squashing the others.
+You may also need to adjust (remove) some of its dependencies.

 15. Uninstall ``django_custom_user_migration``, you don't need it any more.
 The migrations generated run without it being installed.